Kingxukai/linux/Documentation/PCI/boot-interrupts.rst

 More Documentation
 ==================

-There is an overview of the legacy interrupt handling in several datasheets (6300ESB and 6700PXH below).
-While largely the same, it provides insight into the evolution of its handling with chipsets.
+There is an overview of the woke legacy interrupt handling in several datasheets (6300ESB and 6700PXH below).
+While largely the woke same, it provides insight into the woke evolution of its handling with chipsets.

-Example of disabling of the boot interrupt
+Example of disabling of the woke boot interrupt
 ------------------------------------------

       - Intel® 6300ESB I/O Controller Hub (Document # 300641-004US)